Solar flares – the most powerful explosions in the Solar System, by Professor Philippa Browning – ONLINE

 Philippa Browning was interested in astronomy from an early age, partly inspired by the Apollo moon landings.
 She studied mathematics at Cambridge and then did a PhD on solar magnetic fields in St Andrews.
 After joining UMIST in Manchester as a lecturer – the first woman physics lecturer there – she is now a Professor in the Jodrell Bank Centre for Astrophysics at the University of Manchester.
 Her research is concerned with the interactions of plasma with magnetic fields, aiming to understand solar activity such as flares and why the solar corona is so hot, as well as working on the development of fusion as a future source of electrical power.
 She teaches undergraduate students physics and astronomy, and regularly talks about the Sun to a range of audiences.
 She is currently walking the Wales Coast Path, and also enjoys skiing, singing and playing the mandolin.

-AN EMAIL WILL BE SENT TO MEMBERS NEARER THE TIME WITH A LINK TO REGISTER FOR THIS ONLINE EVENT.
+AN EMAIL HAS BEEN SENT TO MEMBERS TO REGISTER FOR THIS ONLINE EVENT.